tomtillo/PHP-hosting-Lessons/README.md

 ### SEO Tips

-### Redirect problems in Chrome - The nasty favicon.ico call by browser
+### 4.Redirect problems in Chrome - The nasty favicon.ico call by browser
 Check out the simple solution to this- https://stackoverflow.com/questions/27344435/chrome-favicon-ico-get-request